Mike

 Ha, well as much as I wish it was, no it wasn't.
 Most of the guards I worked with were too young to get the references, and the guests never talked to us very much.

-How can you tell if a fire was arson?Well no one I've ever worked with has, but I would assume it would be for sun protection.
+Does Subway have a secret menu?Well no one I've ever worked with has, but I would assume it would be for sun protection.

 In addition to my water park experience, I have also worked as an open water lifeguard at a summer camp that did have a beach.
 The main difference between the two is the specialized training added on to your basic lifeguard training.
 For instance, while you might be trained to operate different slides or attractions at a water park, as an open water lifeguard, you'll focus more on using different tools like ropes or body boards for rescues.
 As an open water lifeguard, you'll also have to focus more on the scanning and zone work and you may be required to take on more medical responsibility as well because you may not have a dedicated medical staff that you might have at a larger water park.